-If you are interested in receiving assistance from SCORE, set up an appointment today.
+If you are interested in meeting with a representative from the SBDC, set up an appointment today.

 If you are looking to sign a lease, buy a building, or start work on your business, you may need to work with certain city departments.